Home › Disponor Letter

 Disponor Letter — What It Is and How to Get One Fast

-If your solicitor, mortgage lender, or their panel firm has asked you to obtain a "disponor letter", you may have searched the term and found very little clear information.
-That is because disponor letter is an informal name — widely used in the conveyancing industry — for a very specific legal document: the Certificate of Compliance required to satisfy a Form LL Fraud Restriction on your property title.
+If your solicitor, mortgage lender, or their panel firm has asked you to obtain a disponor letter, you may have searched the term and found very little clear information.
+That is because disponor letter is an informal name — widely used in the conveyancing industry — for the Certificate of Compliance required to satisfy a Form LL Fraud Restriction on your property title.

 A disponor is the legal term for the person who transfers or conveys a property interest to another party.
 In a sale, the seller is the disponor.
 In a remortgage, the property owner executing the mortgage deed is the disponor.
 The word comes directly from the formal wording of the Form LL restriction itself.